Parable of the Renegades

-Davis, who had been holding his lower lip against his teeth to keep from swearing an expletive and making himself look bad in front of Viola, was startled when Viola herself took over his remark.
-She regretted her cuss, however, and clamped her hands over her mouth afterward.
+Davis, who had been holding his lower lip against his teeth to keep from cussing an expletive and making himself look bad in front of Viola, was startled when Viola herself took over his remark.

-“What the f—what could Logen want with Lucas!?”
+“What the f—” She clamped her hands over her mouth after nearly cussing again.
+“What could Logen want with Lucas!?”
 Her question carried a load of pressure that gave the blond man the impression he was under a life-or-death interrogation.

 “I don’t know!” he denied.
 “But I’m definitely on point when I say Logen bears some kind of grudge toward your cousin.
 He sounded ready to explode at the mere mention of Lucas’ name, without a doubt.”

 “It’s obvious Logen wants him dead!”
 Davis slammed his hands on the coffee table, thundering it and spilling some water from one of the glasses.

 Despite the sudden noise, the blond man managed to keep himself calm.

 “So he could kill him, himself!”
 Davis pointed out, his words containing a harsh duh, in their delivery.
 After a short pause and some time to control his breathing, he mellowed down a little.
 “Look, I feel for you and the trouble your wife is in.
 Really.
 But for me, that won’t be worth selling my friend out.”

 “Besides, Logen might not keep his promise,” Viola added, trying not to sound antagonistic.